Help us improve your experience.

 Example: Extended Cluster ID

-• A cluster node is identified by a node ID (node) specified as a number from 0 through 1.
+Each cluster node is identified by a node ID (node) which can be either 0 or 1.

-This example shows how to set the chassis cluster node ID and chassis cluster ID , which you must configure after connecting two devices together.
-A chassis cluster ID identifies the cluster to which the devices belong, and a chassis cluster node ID identifies a unique node within the cluster.
-After wiring the two devices together, you use CLI operational mode commands to enable chassis clustering by assigning a cluster ID and node ID on each chassis in the cluster.
-The cluster ID is the same on both nodes.
+This example demonstrates how to configure the chassis cluster ID and node ID, which must be set after connecting the two devices.
+The chassis cluster ID identifies the cluster to which the devices belong, while the chassis cluster node ID uniquely identifies each node within the cluster.
+After physically connecting the devices, use CLI operational mode commands to enable chassis clustering by assigning a cluster ID and node ID on each chassis.
+The cluster ID must be the same on both nodes.

 Requirements

-Before you begin, ensure that you can connect to each device through the console port.
+• You can access each device through the console port.

 Overview